 \section{Moduli spaces via the $\Cbl$ category}

-In order to prove Categorical Fixed Point Theorem~\ref{thm:fixed-points}, more generally, in order to understand the fixed point set of $\cX_{\kh}(D)$ in case $D$ is a periodic link diagram, we need to have deeper understanding of the structure of moduli spaces $\cM_{\kh}$.
-The key tool is the Bar-Natan's cobordism category $\Cbl$ reviewed in Subsection~\ref{sub:cobl}.
+In order to prove the Categorical Fixed Point Theorem~\ref{thm:fixed-points} and, more generally, in order to understand the fixed point set of $\cX_{\kh}(D)$ when $D$ is a periodic link diagram, we need a deeper understanding of the structure of moduli spaces $\cM_{\kh}$.
+The key tool is Bar-Natan's cobordism category $\Cbl$ reviewed in Subsection~\ref{sub:cobl}.
 The main result of this section, which is used in the proof of the fixed point theorem, is the Counting Moduli Lemma~\ref{lemma:conn-components-moduli-space}, which computes the number of connected components of the moduli space $\cM_{\kh}$ in terms of the genus of the associated cobordism.